 Bowel leakage, constipation, IBS, pain with voiding

 This can be anything from SI joint, hip and/or back pain to pain with intercourse.
 Endometriosis and Pelvic organ prolapse are common cause of pelvic pain.

 Megan is the only “Physiodoula” in Kitsap and welcomes your inquiries about continuous labor support.

-Chrysalis Physical Therapy is an in-network provider with: Regence, First Choice Health, HealthNet Federal Services (TRICARE Select), Cigna, Molina, and Kaiser Access PPO plans.
+Chrysalis Physical Therapy is an in-network provider with: Regence, Medicare, First Choice Health, HealthNet Federal Services (TRICARE Select), Cigna, Molina, and Kaiser Access PPO plans.
 Clients with these insurance providers will follow typical medical billing procedures.
 Your rates will vary based on your plan.
 For clients with any other insurance provider, a fee-for-service model is used.
 The client pays an up-front flat rate and receives all necessary receipts to submit for reimbursement through their benefits provider.
 For your convenience in navigating this process, a worksheet will be provided that will guide your conversation with your insurance company prior to scheduling your first visit.